alex-desaram/alex-desaram.github.io/paper.md

 # The Case for Valuing Life — Loafing Against the Machine《为了珍惜生命》
 *Why rest, reflection, and rebellion are the antidotes to a dying world.*

-	"The world is moving too fast.
+> "The world is moving too fast.
 Slow down and enjoy the scenery-- or miss life itself."
-	-- Lin Yutang, The Importance of Living
+> — Lin Yutang, *The Importance of Living*

 I find a lot of different topics deeply interesting-- philosophy, geopolitics, China compared to the West, linguistics, and technology, just to mention a few.